gglabreu/gglabreu/README.md

 <img align="right" alt="GIF" src="https://media3.giphy.com/media/nVTa8D8zJUc2A/giphy.gif" width="400"/>

 #### I'm a front-end developer! :smile:🐱‍👤
-I love create new stuff and code for it.
-I like too much to solve new challenges and grow up doing this.
+I love to create and code new stuff.
+I like too much solving new challenges and have a grow up doing this.
 #### I'm a new technology enthusiast, a soccer lover, and an anime/manga stan.

 </section>